Faculty & Staff

 A graduate of Pepperdine University with a BA in Communications, Mrs. Borgelt spent a semester in their Master of Divinity program, which she set aside to work in the Christian music industry.
 Today she resides in Parker, Colorado with her family and still remains committed to encouraging parents and educators through private speaking engagements within the classical Christian education community.

-Miss Kaitlin Buletti
+Ms. Kaitlin Buletti

 Mrs. Karen Hein

-Mrs. Hein graduated from Santa Clara University with a degree in Journalism and Marketing.
+Mrs. Hein graduated from Santa Clara University in California with a degree in Journalism and Marketing.
 She worked in public relations and marketing in the technology industry before retiring to become a full-time mom and homeschool teacher.
-Using the classical Christian approach, Mrs. Hein taught her two sons at home and as part of a private Christian homeschool co-op.
-When the Hein Family homeschooling adventure came to a close, Mrs. Hein taught courses in literature, writing, grammar, history, and geography to various homeschool groups with students ranging from 2nd grade through high school.
-In 2014, Mrs. Hein and her husband relocated to Colorado, where she found Arma Dei Academy and has loved the school’s community and mission.
-Mrs. Hein delights in sharing the unconditional love and the saving grace of Jesus with her students.
+In 2005, Mrs. Hein was introduced to classical Christian education and faithfully followed this philosophy to educate her two sons at home and with local Christian homeschool co-ops.
+When the Hein Family homeschooling adventure ended, Mrs. Hein opened The Hein Academy and taught literature, writing, grammar, history, and geography to homeschooled students from second grade to high school.
+In 2014, Mrs. Hein and her husband relocated to Colorado where she discovered Arma Dei Academy and has enjoyed teaching at various grade levels.
+In 2021, Mrs. Hein returned to her homeschooling roots through the Collaborative Learning Program where she delights in partnering with families to discover the joy of learning as a lifestyle while sharing the unconditional love and the saving grace of Jesus.

 Mrs. Julie Bohn

-Homeschool Collaborative Art Teacher
+Collaborative Learning Program Art & Science Teacher

 Mrs. Leah Ross